 Metropolitan Nicholas, a native of New Jersey, and a graduate of Holy Trinity Seminary in Jordanville, NY, was for years cell attendant to Metropolitan Laurus, former First Hierarch of ROCOR.
 As a deacon based at Jordanville, he accompanied Metropolitan Laurus to events marking restoration of communion between ROCOR and the Moscow Patriarchate, ending the division begun in the Bolshevik era.
 After his spouse reposed in the Lord, he became caretaker of the Kursk-Root Icon of the Mother of God, and accompanied the icon on travels to Churches and Monasteries around the world.
 In 2014 he was elected Bishop of Manhattan and was tonsured a monk and made an archimandrite.
 In 2022 he became Head of the Chancery of the Primate of ROCOR, and later that year was elected First Hierarch to succeed the reposed Metropolitan Hilarion of blessed memory.

-Fr.
-Paul Siewers
+Priest Paul Siewers (Rector)

 Phone: (570)863-9039